 WSO is actively seeking suggestions for award recipients.
 You can send an e-mail to email@example.com to make a suggestion.

 The Hospitality Award recognizes home and business owners that are gracious hosts and stewards of rare bird species.
 It is presented to private citizens and businesses that allow birdwatchers to access their properties and view rare birds, as well as those that act as responsible stewards to rare bird species.
 Recipients of this award receive a Certificate of Hospitality and will be recognized in the WSO newsletter.
 If you are interested in nominating someone for a Hospitality Award, please send the name and address of the nominee, along with a short description of what they did to merit the award, to firstname.lastname@example.org

-The Green Passenger Pigeon was initiated in 2005.
-It recognizes outstanding contributions to bird conservation in Wisconsin.
+The Noel J. Cutright Conservation Award was initiated in 2005 as the Green Passenger Pigeon Award.
+In 2014 the name was changed to honor one of Wisconsin’s premier bird conservationists.
 Recipients may be an individual/group/organization that made contributions in the following: